 git checkout -b the-new-feature

-Commit and push you changed to the forked
+Commit and push your changes to the forked

 Create a PR on GitHub from the page of your